An instance is simply an image in an Animation Layer, an image whose duration can be adjusted.

 If you pull on the left, your instance will decrease to the head's instance (the first image).

-You will notice another square on your instances, on the left at the top, this time.
+You will notice another rectangle on your instances, on the left at the top, this time.
 This handle allows you to stretch an instance without modifying the total duration of your animation.

 Hold the click on the handle (that will become green) and move on the left or the right :